qatrainingjaguila/CNEDevOps/README.md

 ## Application
 The application is a Flask app running in 2 microservices(frontend and backend).
 * When a request is made to the app, the frontend service makes a GET request to the backend service.
-* The backend service using a database connection to quey the database and return a result.
+* The backend service using a database connection to query the database and return a result.
 * The frontend service serving up a simple HTML (index.html) to display the result